KristaRutz/KristaRutz/README.md

 ![Hello, I'm Krista Rutz: Software Engineer and Web Developer](https://github.com/KristaRutz/KristaRutz/blob/master/bio-header.png)

-## I'm the _Software Engineer Intern_ at [@EchoEcho](www.github.com/echoecho), where I work mainly with React
+## I'm an incoming _Software Engineer Leap Apprentice_ at Microsoft.

 #### **Currently** ..
-In my current position as a Software Engineer Intern, I use my knowledge of HTML5, CSS, ES6, TDD, Agile development practices, Redux, Node, RESTful APIs, Docker, Jest unit testing, and SQL databases to engineer a front-end client application.
+I'm working on [Oranga App](www.github.com/KristaRutz/oranga-app) with a cross-functional team from Co.Lab to develop therapeutic technology for burnt-out professionals.
+I'm the lead dev on this JS/React project.

 #### **In the past** ..
 I've always been analytical, solution-oriented, and high achieving.
 I have been a math and science tutor, a Fulbright Scholar, and a hackathon winner.
 I maintain a high level of growth and achievement in developing my technical expertise, acquiring full-stack JavaScript and C# skills with over 1000 hours of coding experience in personal projects, coding and computer science courses, and as a development intern.
+In my position at [@EchoEcho](www.github.com/echoecho) as a Software Engineer Intern, I worked mainly with React to engineer a front-end client application. **Technologies:** HTML5, CSS, ES6, TDD, Agile development practices, Redux, Node, RESTful APIs, Docker, Jest unit testing, and SQL databases

 #### **I'm looking for** ..
 New opportunities!
 I love learning and taking on a breadth of responsibilities and technical challenges.
 I'm also passionate about design and solving problems that benefit real people and communities.
 If you are looking for a highly motivated, technically skilled software or web developer, don't hesitate to reach out!